You are here

 7. I believe there are too many people living in the house next door.

-Answer: In general, no more than three (3) unrelated people are allowed to reside in a single-family dwelling anywhere within the City limits.
+Answer: In general, no more than three (3) unrelated people are allowed to reside in a dwelling unit (apartment, home, trailer, duplex unit, etc.) anywhere within the City limits.
 There are many different scenarios and each case may be different.
 Please provide as much description as possible and file a complaint by calling 856-CITY or following this link to Citizens First.

 8. I believe there is an illegal business next door.